Hoverboards are undoubtedly the coolest new trend in modern transport.

 Hoverboards For Children

 Self-balancing scooters are manufactured with these two categories in mind.
 It´s worth mentioning that children are actually better equipped to ride hover-boards than adults.
 A lower center of gravity combined with less weight makes children the ideal riders of self-balancing scooters.
 From a parent’s perspective though, there might be a few things to consider before giving your child a 1000W speedster.

 If you’re buying a self-balancing scooter as a toy then you’ll likely want to keep costs down a little bit.
-There’s plenty of scooters available for around $300.
+There’s plenty of hoverboards available for around $300.
 These won’t last forever, but they will have enough quality to make a great present.
-The only warning I’d give to potential buyer’s is to avoid going below $100.
-The cheapest models on the market are usually manufactured poorly.
+The only warning I’d give to potential buyer’s is to avoid going below $200.
+The cheapest model self-balancing scooter on the market are usually manufactured poorly.
 This can lead to a lot of disappointment if the product stops working or, in some cases, will be just plain dangerous.
-When you’re buying a scooter always look for the UL22772 certificate which shows a product is compliant with US safety regulations.
+When you’re buying a hoverboard always look for the UL22772 certificate which shows a product is compliant with US safety regulations.